amenzwa/amenzwa.github.io/stem/HowAIWorks.md

 ---
-title: "Overview of Artificial Intelligence"
+title: "How Artificial Intelligence Works"
 tags:
   - mathjax
 use_math: true